blockonomics/woocommerce-plugin/README.md

 ### I have multiple websites, how do I set this up? ###
 You can use single blockonomics account to integrate multiple website.
 Please consult [this article](https://blockonomics.freshdesk.com/solution/articles/33000209399-merchants-integrating-multiple-websites)

+### Can I remove Powered by Blockonomics text or customize the checkout page ? ###
+You are free to customize the checkout page according to your needs.
+Feel free to consult [this article](https://blockonomics.freshdesk.com/support/solutions/articles/33000243991-how-to-customize-the-checkout-page-)

 ## Screenshots ##

 ![](assets-wp-repo/screenshot-1.gif)